 - The “Group by Simple Families” option will modify your results so they only display one patent from each patent family.
 A patent family is a set of either patent applications or publications taken in multiple countries to protect a single invention by a common inventor(s) and then patented in more than one country.
 Find out more about patent families at the EPO website here: http://www.epo.org/searching/essentials/patent-families.html .
 This option is great for filtering out the numerous duplicates of the same invention.
 Note that this option may disrupt the number of search results displayed in the page breadcrumbs, it may also cause the “select all” add and remove functions to slow down noticeably.

-- You can select a number of jurisdictions to filter out any patent members that are not in all of the jurisdictions selected.
+- You can select jurisdictions to include only families which have at least one member in the jurisdictions selected.
 You can choose from the full list of jurisdictions using the choose more button.

 - Select from the list of the top document types for your search to limit your results to only documents of those types.